bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 Leading to the sum as ___ or 5 +-
 [write about sum d_i/N as the thing that is summosed to converge to 0 in the limit, swamping effect]

+[We want to reslly understand the connection between the mean and deviations so lets:]
 Let's consider a binomial distribution with p,q